Interactions-SpoofProof/interactions-ai-studio-project/README.md

 # Interactions-AI-Studio-Project

 # Project Overview
-Problem: Recognize spam calls from real calls in order to provide more efficient customer service
+* Problem: Recognize spam calls from real calls in order to provide more efficient customer service for the AI customer service company Interactions
-Purpose: Operating within the realm of cybersecurity and audio technology, this project aligns with Interactions LLC’s mission of enhancing AI-driven customer service by allocating customer service resources to real customers.
+* Purpose: Operating within the realm of cybersecurity and audio technology, this project aligns with Interactions LLC’s mission of enhancing AI-driven customer service by allocating customer service resources to real customers.
-Dataset: 8,000 audio samples for training (6,400 authentic, 1,600 synthetic) and 2,000 samples for testing (1,600 authentic, 400 synthetic), drawn from multiple sources and stored into CSV files.
+* Dataset: 8,000 audio samples for training (6,400 authentic, 1,600 synthetic) and 2,000 samples for testing (1,600 authentic, 400 synthetic), drawn from multiple sources and stored into CSV files.
 20% of the dataset were synthetic-generated audios.
-Tools: Google Colab, gTTS, Pyttsx3, Librosa, Wav2Vec, Tensorflow, Keras, Scikit-learn
+* Tools: Google Colab, gTTS, Pyttsx3, Librosa, Wav2Vec, Tensorflow, Keras, Scikit-learn

 # Goals
 * Build a binary classification model labelling speech as authentic or synthetic